Emergency arbitrator

 - Once the application is deemed complete and the fee is paid, the SCC appoints an emergency arbitrator within 24 hours.

 - The decision is to be rendered within five days.
-The SCC may grant an extention of time.
+The SCC may grant an extension of time.

 Additional resources